Newbytee/berzan/README.md

 # Berzan.js
 ## Introduction
-Berzan.js is a specialised frontend for Novasoftware's schedule viewer and skolmaten.se's lunch viewer.
+Berzan.js is a specialised frontend for Skola24's schedule viewer and skolmaten.se's lunch viewer.

 It is currently perpetually developed, with features being added and bugs fixed